-Three members of the Florence County School District Three Board of Trustees who were re-elected in the November elections were sworn in for another term during the board’s regular monthly meeting Thursday.
+A member of the Florence County School District Three board of trustees announced his resignation at the conclusion of the board’s regular monthly meeting Thursday.
 [Read more]

 Florence County School District Three’s priority is to maintain a safe and orderly, learning environment to, from, and at school so that we can provide all students a quality education.
 Students should come daily ready to learn with paper, pencil, assigned books and assigned projects only.
 Parents, we need your help to keep our schools safe.
 You can help by: